 With the right tools, all students have the ability to flourish at UMBC.
 We’re here to connect you with what you need to keep your academic progress on track.

 Every semester, UMBC’s academic support services help students master challenging material and succeed in class.
-UMBC’s Learning Resources Center receives over 30,000 visits for tutoring and supplemental instruction annually.
+UMBC’s Academic Success Center receives over 30,000 visits for tutoring and supplemental instruction annually.
 Whether you need study tips or help perfecting a paper, there are people at UMBC who are ready to help.

 Some students know from day one what they want to study.
 Others prefer to explore all their options.
 There’s so much that goes into choosing a major and picking the right courses.
 Academic Advising offers information for students at all stages, and you can schedule an advising appointment online.